nchammas/nchammas.github.io/_posts/2021-01-23-data-pipeline-materialized-view.md

 </figure>
 </div>

 To update a materialized view, there are two high-level properties you typically care about: the update _trigger_, and the update _granularity_.
+The former affects the freshness of your output, which impacts end-users of the data, and the latter affects the performance of your update process, which impacts the engineers or operators responsible for that process.

 ### Update Trigger